 - The Consul personality type will base their moral compass on established traditions and laws, upholding authority and rules, rather than drawing their morality from philosophy or mysticism.
 So true!
 I love rules and order.

 - Consuls love to be of service, enjoying any role that allows them to participate in a meaningful way, so long as they know that they are valued and appreciated.
 Couldn’t be more true for me.
-I love to lend a hand but do like to be recognized – which I’m trying to get better at lol.
+I love to lend a hand.
+But I do like to be recognized.
+It’s something I’m trying to get better at lol.